 The findings are a great contribution to the existing literature on the potential negative effects of exposure to counter-attitudinal information.
 Contrary to some evidence, which finds exposure to opposing views to exacerbate polarization (Levendusky, 2013; Bail et al., 2018; Garrett et al., 2014), and in line with other recent work (Guess and Coppock, 2018; Guess et al., 2021; Levy, 2021), we conclude that boomerang effect are the exception rather than the norm.
 Extending past work by incorporating people's evaluations of the outlets and articles (based on short surveys and also open-ended thoughts and emotions), this consistent lack of boomerang effects may be due to people's largely neutral or even positive reactions to the outlets and their content.
 We wanted to test the effect of a counterfactual and selected these 6 sites because they are considered far left and far right in most classifications of news media ideology (Robertson et al., 2018; Eady et al., 2019).
-Nevertheless, despite representing the extreme of each ideological side, 18 and despite being vilified by one's partisan group, our participants sometimes valued the information they consumed therein.
-In addition, this study also makes a relevant contribution to the growing body of work that uses trace data to study people's attitudes and behavior (Stier et al., 2020; Guess, 2021; Guess et al., 2021;
+Nevertheless, despite representing the extreme of each ideological side, and despite being vilified by one's partisan group, our participants often valued the information they consumed wherein.
+In addition, this study also makes a relevant contribution to the growing body of work that uses trace data to study people's attitudes and behavior (Stier et al., 2020; Guess, 2021; Guess et al., 2021; Wojcieszak et al., 2021).
+Rather than relying on a forced exposure experiment that shows people mock sites with counter-attitudinal articles, we incentivized exposure, accounted for compliance, and exposed them to real articles that actually appeared in news outlets of the opposing ideology.
+At a time where key stakeholders such as social media companies (Farr, 2018; Wood and Ethan, 2020), news organizations (Goodman and Chen, 2010), and governments (Rendall, 2015; Commission, 2013) are designing policies increasing exposure to dissimilar views in order to reduce polarization, we believe that the findings reported here can help inform the decision-making process moving forward.

-18They are not as extreme as some niche sites, and although we could have sent people to Stormfront or Antifa, this would have been normatively problematic.
+&lt;sup>16They are not as extreme as some niche sites, and although we could have sent people to Stormfront or Antifa, this would have been normatively problematic and more counter-factual.